-In the stable yard the wooden play carriage is always popular, giving not only a great photo opportunity for children of all ages, but also a chance for children to feel what it would have been like to drive a carriage.
-Hobby horses are also avaialble at the front of the museum for children to ride outside, with some families organising their own races around the courtyard.
-The only limitation is your imagination!
+In the stable yard the wooden play carriage is always popular; not only a great photo opportunity for children of all ages, but also a chance for children to feel what it would have been like to drive a carriage.
+Hobby horses are also available at the front of the museum for children to ride outside.

 Discover the collection

-At the entrance desk of the museum families can pick up a quiz trail sheet and answer the questions whilst wandering through the museum.
-A great way to learn some interesting facts about the carriages and spot some things you might have missed.
-There are two versions of the trail, aimed at different age groups and abilities, it's for you to decide.
+At the entrance desk pick up a trail sheet and answer the questions whilst wandering through the museum.
+A great way to learn some interesting facts about the carriages and spot things you might have missed.
+There are two versions of the trail, aimed at different age groups and abilities.
 Several characters connected with the museum are able to tell you their experiences of carriages, through push-button audio devices.

-Many of the carriages are over 100 years old and too precious to touch, but we do have a handling table in the new wing of the museum, with carriage parts for you to feel and handle.
-Did you know a drag shoe was that heavy?
-And what was it used for?
-Plus in the loft you have the chance to sit in replica carriage seats, testing out the different types of suspension and discovering why the Queen can get sea sick when riding in her carriage.
+Many of the carriages are over 100 years old and too precious to touch, but we do have a handling table in the new wing of the museum with carriage parts to feel and handle.
+In the loft there is also the chance to sit in replica carriage seats, testing out the different types of suspension and discovering why it's possible to get sea sick when riding a carriage.

-There are always carriage colouring sheets on offer in the museum, with a choice of carriages to colour, plus an array of colouring crayons to choose the perfect colours for your very own carriage.
-Upstairs you can put yourself in the shoes of a carriage groom or stable boy and have a go at harnessing Dandy, the wooden Shetland pony.
-You can sometimes see a harnessing demonstration with our ponies in the courtyard, but if not, there are instructions on how to harness a horse for you to follow.
+There are carriage colouring sheets available at the mueum, with a choice of carriages to colour.
+Upstairs put yourself in the shoes of a carriage groom or stable boy and have a go at harnessing Dandy, the wooden Shetland pony.
 Once you've harnessed Dandy, there are also some costumes for you to try on and another great photo opportuntiy.